 The world is changing rapidly, with new technologies being introduced to the workplace (and home!) all the time.
 Given how much change our children will be facing as they grow, it’s important they’re raised to be adaptable, and confident handling challenges.
-That’s where the STEAM approach, used at Future Stars Early Learning Centre Pymble, can be an invaluable tool, writes Melanie Randeniya.
+That’s where the STEAM approach, used at Future Stars Early Learning Centre Pymble, can be an invaluable tool for developing critical thinkers, writes Melanie Randeniya.

 Discovery is a wonderful process.
 There is a moment where nothing seems to make sense no matter which way you look at it.
 I remember many times when I said to myself, “I just don’t get it”!
 And then having that wonderful moment of discovery when everything just clicks into place.

 During our early childhood, the world around us forces us to continually discover.
 Take the basic components of our humanity such as language and communication.